SECURIoTESIGN/SECURIoTESIGN/SecD4CLOUDMOBILEv1.1/attackModels/eavesdroppingAttack.md

 Eavesdropping is a type of attack where the attacker tries to gain access to sensitive information of legitimate users from the messages (text, voice and video) exchanged between two or more users of Instant Messaging (IM) applications.
-The same applies to recorded calls, call logs and multimedia stored in clear text on memory cards.
+The same applies to recorded calls, call logs and multimedia stored in clear text in memory cards.

 ## Description
 An adversary intercepts a form of communication (e.g. text, audio, video) by way of software (e.g., microphone